How to Add a Search Box to Slicers and Report Pages in Power BI

-Add a Power BI search box to slicers or a search filter visual to a dashboard to make it easier for users to find items in long lists.
-Microsoft also publishes an add-on that enables users to search an entire dashboard at one time.
+Adding a Power BI Search Box to slicers makes it easier for users to find items in a list, while adding a Search Box Visual to a report make it easier for users to easily filter the results on a page.
 We’ll look at how to setup both options along with some tips to make searching for multiple criteria easier.

 What are Power BI Slicers?